karl-denby/StocksHawk/README.md

 * Creating a widget that would auto update with data from a content provider
 * Problems with upstream library/API (Yahoo Finance) can cause major issues downstream, these included crashes and empty history data
-* ConstraintLayout this is the future of layouts
+* ConstraintLayout is quite a nice way to do things, but requires some clunky wrestling with the UI/Text editor

 # Contributing